Beekeeping smoker, gloves and hive tool beside hives in a UK apiary, representing apiary safety and risk assessment

 Apiary Risk Assessment (UK) – Beekeeping Safety Checklist & Template

 Good to know: risk assessments are normal for many activities.
-For beekeeping, they’re especially useful if your hives are on land you don’t own, near public access, or if you want a clear safety plan for visitors and family.
+For beekeeping, they are especially useful if your hives are on land you do not own, near public access, or if you want a clear safety plan for visitors and family.

 What an Apiary Risk Assessment Is